 Defined contribution pensions have lots of different names.
 You might call yours a SIPP (Self Invested Personal Pension), personal pension, workplace pension or stakeholder pension.

-In this sort of pension scheme, you and your employer pay in a percentage of your wage.
+In this sort of pension scheme, you – and if it’s a workplace pension, your employer – pay in a percentage of your wage.
 But instead of it going into a big communal pension pot, it goes into a pot with your name on it.